elinux9000/cuterm/README.md

 Analysis
 Data structures:
-MY_MENU:
+my_menut_t:
-A menu has an associated curses window and panel.
-The window defines the size of the panel.
+A menu has the following properties: curses window curses panel
+The window defines the size of the panel. box contains the size title state (open or closed) parent children:an array of menus.
-A box contains the size.
-A menu has a title, state, parent, and children.
-The children is an array of menus.
+draw_open: function to call when selected , will depend on selected draw_closedll : function to call when deselected

+Will need the left and right menus
+Select with enter key, or alt-letter
+Navigation with arrows

+Main loop
+	based on key will select current_menu right left down up

+When selected the menu will draw itself
+	This means resizing the window
+When unselected menu will redraw

 Drawing:
+updatepanels()
+doupdate()

 Design

 Implementation
 Test